Learn how to use liming wax to create a beautiful lime washed finish. I’ve shared this with a coffee table makeover.

 Ready to see the coffee table makeover with liming wax?

-I love my new limewashed coffee table look.
 The best part about the lime wax is that it gives it a new whitewash look and protects the wood.

 I’m so pleased with how this coffee table makeover turned out!